-SELFIE (Self-reflection on Effective Learning by Fostering the use of Innovative Educational technologies) is a free tool designed to help schools embed digital technologies into teaching, learning and assessment.
-SELFIE has a strong basis in research and was developed based on the European Commission framework on promoting digital-age learning in educational organisations.
+SELFIE (Self-reflection on Effective Learning by Fostering the use of Innovative Educational technologies) is a free tool designed to help schools embed digital technologies into teaching, learning, and assessment.

-Based on this input, the tool generates a report – a snapshot (‘SELFIE’ :-)) of a school‘s strengths and weaknesses in their use of technology.
+SELFIE anonymously gathers the views of students, teachers, and school leaders on how technology is used in their school.
+The tool generates a report – a snapshot (‘SELFIE’ :-)) of a school‘s strengths and weaknesses in their use of technology.

 Designed by and for schools